England: Six Hidden Gems in Somerset

 GEM SIX: Fleet Air Arm Museum

-For those who like a spot of plane watching or the odd war time documentary, you’ll love this place.
-With four exhibition halls, over ninety aircraft, over 2 million records and 30 thousand artefacts, the Museum is Europe’s largest naval aviation Museum.
+For those who like a spot of plane watching or the odd wartime documentary, you’ll love this place.
+With four exhibition halls, over ninety aircraft, over 2 million records, and 30,000 artifacts, the Museum is Europe’s largest naval aviation Museum.
 The museum is also home to the first British Concorde which you can board, view the cockpit, and visit the award-winning Aircraft Carrier Experience.

 Daniel Robinson is a freelance writer from Leeds, England.